akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ```
 3. An ".xdmf" file will be created.
 Copy all the h5 files and the xdmf file to your computer to visualize.

 **Note that the xdmf file only serves as a link between the ParaView and the h5 files.
-ParaView need both the h5 and xdmf files.*
+ParaView needs both the h5 and xdmf files.*

 ## 2. Postprocessing in ParaView